Fiducism

 Chapter 1: The Drive – The Three Principles of Low-Friction Connection

-The driving force of Fiducism lies in the immediate fulfillment that arises from cooperation and building sustainable relationships.
+The driving force of Fiducism lies in the immediate fulfillment that arises from cooperation and building viable relationships.
 This attitude is guided by three principles:

-One acts only when the activity itself brings joy or gives personal meaning.
-This protects against disappointment if no return occurs, and ensures that every contribution happens from intrinsic motivation – not from duty or expectation.
+One only acts if the activity itself brings joy or creates personal meaning.
+This protects against disappointment if no return is made and ensures that every contribution is made from intrinsic motivation – not out of duty or expectation.
+This builds trust with the counterpart and a general reputation, without suffering a disadvantage oneself if nothing comes back.
+This corresponds to the Taoist principle of Wu Wei (acting through non-action).

-- Gradual approach to ideal conditions, not utopian perfectionism.
+• Gradual approximation to ideal conditions, not utopian perfectionism.

-- Exceptions are allowed if they bring advantages or reduce friction (like using state infrastructure as long as no better alternative exists).
+• Exceptions are allowed if they bring advantages or reduce friction (such as using state infrastructure as long as no better alternative exists).

-One helps others because the activity itself is enjoyable, deepens the relationship and thus strengthens one's own network of connectedness.
-These principles do not work separately but are interwoven: voluntary connectedness minimizes friction, and low-friction interactions in turn promote deeper trust and stronger connections.
+One helps others because the activity itself is enjoyable, deepens the relationship, and thus strengthens one's own network of connectedness.
+These principles do not work in isolation but are intertwined: Voluntary connectedness minimizes friction, and low-friction interactions in turn promote deeper trust and stronger connections.

-Together, these principles form a basis for relationships that are both fulfilling and realistically implementable.
+Together, these principles form a basis for relationships that are both fulfilling and realistically feasible.

 Chapter 2: The Three Levels of Society – A Hierarchy of Friction